Table of Contents

 }

-2. Modify the EMA loading callback
+2. Modify EMA loading callback

 • Parameters:

-• Key attributes in the code:
+• Key properties in code:

-• "geometry": "cube": Use the built-in cube geometric data of xr-frame.
+• "geometry": "cube": Uses xr-frame's built-in cube geometry data.

-• "material": "easyar-video-tsbs": Specify a predefined material (inferred from the name, this is a special material that supports video textures).
+• "material": "easyar-video-tsbs": Specifies a predefined material (inferred from the name to be a special material supporting video textures).

 • "uniforms": "u_baseColorMap:video-{$assetId}":